Book banning in the United States (2021–present)

-Challenges or attempts to ban book titles increased in the 2020s, with most being written by or about people who are LGBTQ+, Black, Indigenous, and people of color.

 Selection by the Fnac shop in Dijon, (Côte-d'or, Burgundy, France), of French translation of books that were banned in the United States in May 2025.

 Up and down and from left to right: first row: Toni Morrison Beloved, Alice Walker The Color Purple, J.D.
 Salinger The Catcher in the Rye, Anthony Burgess A Clockwork Orange.
 Second row: Donna Tartt The Goldfinch, Emily Brontë Wuthering Heights, Henri Charrière Papillon (not a translation because the original novel was written in French), James Joyce A Portrait of the Artist as a Young Man.
 Third row: Khaled Hosseini A Thousand Splendid Suns, Victor Hugo The Miserables (not a translation because the original novel was written in French), Philip Roth The Plot Against America, Alice Winn In Memoriam.
 Forth row: Rupi Kaur The Sun and Her Flowers, Marc Levy The Bookshop of Forbidden Books (not a translation because the original novel was written in French), Adam Silvera They Both Die at the End.
 The poster above advertises Ebook versions for Beloved, Wuthering Heights, The Bookshop of Forbidden books and Margaret Atwood The Handmaid's Tale.

-Starting in 2021, there have been thousands of books banned or challenged in parts of the United States.
+Starting in 2021, there have been thousands of books banned or challenged annually in parts of the United States, a sharp increase over previous years.
 Most of the targeted books have to do with race, gender, and sexuality.
-Unlike most book challenges in the past, whereby action began locally with parents or other stakeholders in the community engaging teachers and school administrators in a debate over a title, local parent groups have received support from conservative advocacy organizations working to nationalize the efforts focused on certain subjects.
-They have also been more likely to involve legal and legislative measures rather than just conversations in local communities.
+Unlike most book challenges in the past, whereby local parents or other stakeholders in the community engaged teachers and school administrators in a debate over a title, mass challenges begin with national advocacy organizations that then support and mobilize local parent groups.
+Challenges in this era have also been more likely to involve legal and legislative measures rather than just conversations in local communities.
 Journalists, academics, librarians, and others commonly link the coordinated, often well-funded book challenges to other efforts to restrict what students should learn about systemic bias and the history of the United States.
 Hundreds of books have been challenged, including high-profile examples like Maus by Art Spiegelman, New Kid by Jerry Craft, and The Handmaid’s Tale by Margaret Atwood.